-- Deploying SQL Server 2016 Standard Edition software in scenarios where customers can easily count users/devices and the total licensing costs are lower than using the Per Core licensing model. - Accessing multiple SQL Server databases and/or planning to scale out the use of SQL Server by adding new Standard Edition servers over time.
+- Deploying SQL Server 2017 Standard Edition software in scenarios where customers can easily count users/devices and the total licensing costs are lower than using the Per Core licensing model. - Accessing multiple SQL Server databases and/or planning to scale out the use of SQL Server by adding new Standard Edition servers over time.
 Once customers have purchased the necessary CALs, additional server licenses are only needed for new server system deployments. - Accessing legacy Enterprise or Business Intelligence edition servers in the Server+CAL licensing model.
-For more detailed information on this topic, refer to the Additional Product Information section of this guide.
+For more detailed information on this topic, refer to the Additional product information section of this guide.

-Licensing SQL Server 2016 Components
+Licensing SQL Server 2017 components

-SQL Server software includes a range of licensed server components, including but not limited to the SQL Server Database Engine (DB), SQL Server R Services for Windows, Master Data Services (MDS), Analysis Services (AS), Integration Services (IS), Reporting Services (RS), and Data Quality Services (DQS).
+SQL Server software includes a range of licensed server components, including but not limited to the SQL Server Database Engine (DB), SQL Server Machine Learning Services, Machine Learning Server Standalone, Master Data Services (MDS), Analysis Services (AS), Integration Services (IS), Reporting Services (RS), and Data Quality Services (DQS).
 In addition, a number of management components, such as client applications and tools used for creating or working with analytical data, are provided.

-For more details on the software components specifically included with SQL Server 2016, visit: https://msdn.microsoft.com/en-us/library/ms144275(v=sql.130).aspx.
+→ For more details on the software components specifically included with SQL Server 2017, visit https://docs.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2017

-The software components of a single SQL Server 2016 license cannot be separated.
-Any OSE running any of the licensed components of SQL Server 2016, requires a license.
-For example, if the SQL Server DB is deployed in one OSE and SQL Server RS is deployed in another, both OSEs must be fully licensed for SQL Server 2016 accordingly.
+The software components of a single SQL Server 2017 license cannot be separated.
+Any OSE running any of the licensed components of SQL Server 2017, requires a license.
+For example, if the SQL Server DB is deployed in one OSE and SQL Server RS is deployed in another, both OSEs must be fully licensed for SQL Server 2017 accordingly.

 Management tools and other software identified as additional or supplemental software-such as product documentation, client connectivity tools, software add-ins, and Software Development Kits (SDKs)-can generally be distributed and run on any number of devices for use with a licensed instance of SQL Server software.
-Refer to the Volume Licensing Product Terms for the list of additional software components provided with SQL Server 2016.
+Refer to the Volume Licensing Product Terms for the list of additional software components provided with SQL Server 2017.

-Licensing SQL Server 2016 in a Virtualized Environment
+Licensing SQL Server 2017 in a virtualized environment